-8 Bad Skin Habits to Break in 2019
+8 Bad Skin Habits You Need to Break

-If finally getting your skincare routine in check made it on your list of new year’s beauty resolutions, begin by revamping your regimen.
-Those bad habits you’ve grown accustomed to could be getting in the way of finding your most flawless face.
-Here, dermatologists Shari Sperling, of Sperling Dermatology in Florham Park, New Jersey, and Lily Talakoub, of McLean Skin & Dermatology in McLean, Virginia, share how to break out of your beauty rut in 2019.
+If finally getting your skincare routine in check made it on your list of to-dos, begin by revamping your regimen.
+Those bad habits you've grown accustomed to could be getting in the way of finding your most flawless face.
+Here, dermatologists Shari Sperling, of Sperling Dermatology in Florham Park, New Jersey, and Lily Talakoub, of McLean Skin & Dermatology in McLean, Virginia, share how to break out of your beauty rut.

 2. Going Overboard at the Sink: As squeaky clean as you'd like to feel, there is such a thing as over-cleansing.
 When you scrub and rinse your face too often it can compromise the skin's moisture barrier, damaging your complexion instead of improving it.
 This is especially true when it comes to using stronger solutions (like those formulated with sulfates) that, while beneficial in moderation, can strip skin of natural oils if used daily.
 Talakoub suggests reaching for gentler cleansing milks, oils, balms, and micellar water.
 “Also look for rosehip or marula oils," she says, noting that they're anti-inflammatory without being harsh on the skin.